barbazul/1kfa/mod_guide_player.md

 between losing Stamina or taking a Wound as explained before, and also a third choice: to turn any 3 *attack power* into Harm tokens instead.

-For example, you may split the attack power of 7 into:

- * 4 Stamina points
+For example, there are 4 ways to handle an *attack power* of 7:

+ * 7 Exhaustion tokens
- * 1 Harm token
+ * 4 Exhaustion tokens & 1 Harm token

-You may even do that twice, splitting the attack power of 7 into:

- * 1 Stamina point
- * 2 Harm tokens
+ * 1 Exhaustion token & 2 Harm tokens
+ * 1 Wound token

 ## Third Phase, "Distribute"